University Hospital Oldenburg

-- Removal of small tumors of the bladder (transurethral resection)
+- Removal of small tumors in the bladder (transurethral resection)

-Worth noting that the department offers excellent opportunities for diagnostics and treatment of all urological diseases in children.
-The surgical spectrum of pediatric urology covers all operations for the treatment of malformations and diseases of male reproductive organs, such as phimosis, malformation of the urethra (hypospadias), non-admission of testicles, hydrocele and many other pathologies.
-Besides, in the armory of the department there is a wide selection of surgical and conservative methods for treating developmental anomalies, tumors, kidney and urinary tract diseases, and urinary incontinence in children.
+It is worth noting that the department offers excellent options for the diagnostics and treatment of all urologic diseases in children.
+The surgical spectrum of pediatric urology includes all operations for the treatment of malformations and diseases of male reproductive organs, such as phimosis, urethral malformation (hypospadias), undescended testicles, hydrocele and many other pathologies.
+The department has at its command a wide selection of surgical and conservative methods for treating developmental anomalies, tumors, kidney and urinary tract diseases, urinary incontinence in children.

-- Surgeries on the bladder (e.g. for the correction of malformations, treatment of certain types of bladder cancer, complete removal of the bladder (cystectomy) with all forms of urine diversion)
+- Bladder surgery (for example, for the correction of malformations, treatment of certain types of bladder cancer, total bladder removal with all forms of urine diversion)

-- Surgery on the male genitalia (e.g. with congenital and acquired developmental defects, correction of the urethral opening (hypospadias), straightening of the penis, treatment of phimosis, undescended testicle, all operations for the treatment of penile cancer)
+- Surgery on the male genitalia (for example, correction of the location of the urethral opening (hypospadias), straightening of the penis, treatment of phimosis, undescended testes, all operations for the treatment of penile cancer)

-- Removal of lymph nodes in the pelvic region with prostate cancer (laparoscopic pelvic lymphadenectomy)
+- Pelvic lymph node removal in case of prostate cancer (laparoscopic pelvic lymphadenectomy)

-- Removal of diseased kidneys, with the exception of kidney cancer (laparoscopic nephrectomy)
+- Kidney removal, with the exception of kidney cancer (laparoscopic nephrectomy)